jtirila/CarND-Behavioral-Cloning-P3/writeup_tirila_jm.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with first 5x5 and subsequently also 3x3 filter sizes and depths between 24 and 64 (model.py lines FIXME: 18-24).
+My model is a slight modification of the Nvidia architecture presented in the lecture notes.
+It is a convolution neural network with first 5x5 and subsequently also 3x3 filter sizes and depths between 24 and 64 (model.py lines FIXME: 18-24).
 These convolutional layers are followed by fully connected layers, starting with one containing 100 neurons, and in the subsequent layers the neuron count is gradually reduced to 1 to get scalar output.

 The model includes RELU layers to introduce nonlinearity (code lines FIXME), and the data is normalized in the model using a Keras lambda layer (code line FIXME).

 #### 2. Reducing overfitting in the model